MidHunterX/midhunterx.github.io/README.md

 `Headless UI` components are well tested on multiple browsers, platforms, and devices and deals with edge cases that I never could or want to deal with myself: stuff like focus management, keyboard navigation, event listeners, accessibility attributes, valid markup and screen reader support.

-Referenced Styled Component Libraries: Flowbite, MerakiUI
+Referenced Styled Component Libraries: Flowbite, MerakiUI, MagicUI

 ### PDF Previews